purpl3r0se/DMV/README.md

 ## <a id="info"></a>💬 Information
 What is a "discord token"?

-A token is tool used by discord in order to authorize a specific user.
-This string however can be used as a key to directly access a dicord users account where a malicious hacker may steal sensitive information such as emails, phone numbers, billing information, and more.
+A token is string based on multiple properties of an account used by discord in order to authorize a specific user.
+This string however can be used as a key to directly access a discord users account where a malicious hacker may steal sensitive information such as emails, phone numbers, billing information, and more.

 Due to this access, many malicious programs and methods have sprung up in order to automate the proccess of stealing.
-These programs are prevelant on github and are also promoteed through the use of "mass dming", where by many botted discord accounts will directly message all users in a server to join their guild.
+These programs are prevelant on github and are also promoteed through the use of "mass dming", where by many botted discord accounts will directly message all users in a server to join their guild or run their program.
+This programs were also embeded into tools that users would run without knowing malware was inside

-As these programs evolved, they became much more advanced and were useful for more than just discord tokens.
-Some of these stealers developed password and cookie stealing from popular browsers, and Crypto wallet stealers for popular crypto wallets like Exodus and Metamask.
+As these programs evolved, they became much more advanced, and were useful for more than just discord tokens.
+Some of these stealers developed password and cookie stealing from popular browsers, Crypto wallet stealers for popular crypto wallets like Exodus and Metamask.

 Some common features of the more advanced grabbers are listed below:
 - Discord token